-In Stage 1, you and your team have gathered all the relevant information to find the drivers for each step in the journey.
+In the previous blog, you have seen how to define the journey and detailed journeys that are the basis to find the drivers for each step in the journey.

 By sending them the questionnaires that are built on the insights from the detailed journey workshops.